 You might find shops still open in the city center of big cities like Rome, Milan or Venice, but don’t be surprised if in smaller cities everything is closed.

-Italians have a very different idea of personal space.
-Don’t get crossed if they push you or if they shove you around without saying sorry.
+Italians don’t queue.
+They have a very different ideas of personal space.
+Don’t get crossed if they push you or shove you around without saying sorry.
 It’s just the way it is.

 A line or sequence of people awaiting their turn to be attended to or to proceed.

-Lots of people wiggling their way up to the front to make it look like they were the first ones there and have the right to be served first.
+Lots of people wiggling their way up to the front to make it look like they were the first ones there and had the right to be served first.

 Traveling around Italy is fun!
 But it comes with its own experiences.
 Some of the tips below will help you to navigate your way through the transportation system in Italy.

 Trains have improved massively in the last few years in Italy.
-Some impressive high-speed modern trains are connecting big cities like Milan, Venice, Florence, Rome, and Naples.
+Some impressive high-speed modern trains connect big cities like Milan, Venice, Florence, Rome, and Naples.

 But if you move to less touristic cities or more rural areas, especially in the South of Italy, don’t be surprised about delays.

-I will never get used to the way you need to buy your tickets in Italy, and I was born in Italy…so listen carefully.
+I will never get used to how you need to buy your tickets in Italy, and I was born there…so listen carefully.

 Trains: quite simple

 You need to buy your tickets before you get on the train.
-There are normally ticket offices in every station.
+There usually are ticket offices at every station.
 If you are traveling quite a long distance, you can save a lot of money by buying your tickets in advance.
 Make sure you always check prices on websites like Trenitalia for the best price.

 Buses: not so much

 If you want to hop on a bus, you need to make sure you buy a valid ticket before you get on the bus.
-There are no machines to buy tickets from and you can normally buy them in a Tabaccheria (tobacco shop) or Edicola (newspaper agents).
-These shops are normally closed in the evenings, so buy enough tickets ahead of time or opt for a daily or weekly pass to avoid any problems.
+You can generally purchase tickets in a Tabaccheria (tobacco shop) or Edicola (newspaper agents).
+These shops are usually closed in the evenings, so buy enough tickets ahead of time or opt for a daily or weekly pass to avoid any problems.

 After you buy your bus ticket, remember to validate it on the little time stamp machines on the bus.